MarieMattson/Master_Thesis/README.md

-## Marie's Master Thesis Repo
+# Marie's Master Thesis Repo

 This is where I keep my code for my thesis.
-In this file I also put notes, just for myself, to remember commands.
+In this file I also put notes for myself.
+The pipelines I created are in the directory llm_retrieval.
+They contain a FAISS vector index pipeline, KGRAG pipeline as well as a KGRAG pipeline using lanchain, which works but was never used in experiments.
+Data is created and indexed in the directory "data_import".
+This is also where data is analysed in notebooks (used for explaining data in the thesis).
+This folder contains both large and small datasets, as well as their vector indices (not present in git due to size).

+In addition, there is an evaluation folder, containing both LLM based evaluation and numeral evaluation (based on things like matching metadata and speech_ID).
+There is also the folder for running the experiments.

+The thesis is currenlty being graded.
+When it is graded, it will be published to DIVA, link will come.

+## Notes about commands and frameworks used

 ### Neo4j
 Before you can use Neo4j on the wsl, you must install it on the wsl.
-Follow this tutorail (only the chapters "How to install Neo4j" and "How to test connection"):
+Follow this tutoriil (only the chapters "How to install Neo4j" and "How to test connection"):
 > https://www.techrepublic.com/article/how-to-install-neo4j-ubuntu-server/

 To get it to work, open this config file: